World Health Assembly: 2015: Sixty-eighth WHA

-The 68th session of the WHA took place in Geneva on May 18–26, 2015.
+The 68th session of the WHA took place in Geneva from 18 to 26 May 2015.
 Jagat Prakash Nadda assumed the presidency of WHA.
 India assumed the presidency after a gap of 19 years.

 During the assembly the WHA agreed to the Global Malaria Strategy and Programme Budget for 2016–2017, polio, International Health Regulations, strengthening surgical care, WHO's reform of its emergency and response programme, antimicrobial resistance, immunization gaps, malnutrition, air pollution, and epilepsy.
 Annual health awards were given by the DGWHO and the President of WHA.

 2016: Sixty-ninth WHA

-The 69th World Health Assembly took place on May 23–28, 2016, and agreed to pursue the health-related Sustainable Development Goals (SDGs) through a comprehensive set of foundational steps, prioritizing universal health coverage, working with actors outside the health sector to address the social, economic and environmental root causes of antimicrobial resistance and other human health problems, to continue expanding efforts to address poor maternal and child health and infectious diseases in developing countries, and to focus upon equity within and between countries.
+The 69th World Health Assembly took place from 23 to 28 May 2016, and agreed to pursue the health-related Sustainable Development Goals (SDGs) through a comprehensive set of foundational steps, prioritizing universal health coverage, working with actors outside the health sector to address the social, economic and environmental root causes of antimicrobial resistance and other human health problems, to continue expanding efforts to address poor maternal and child health and infectious diseases in developing countries, and to focus upon equity within and between countries.
 Delegates decided to invite the WHO Framework Convention on Tobacco Control's (WHO FCTC) Conference of the Parties (COP) to provide information on outcomes of this biennial event to future World Health Assembly meetings.

 2017: Seventieth WHA

-The 70th World Health Assembly took place on May 22–31, 2017.
+The 70th World Health Assembly took place from 22 to 31 May 2017.
 For the first time since 2009, Taiwan was completely excluded from the WHA, following the election of Tsai Ing-wen and subsequent political pressure from China.

 2018: Seventy-first WHA

-The 71st World Health Assembly took place on May 21–26, 2018.
+The 71st World Health Assembly took place from 21 to 26 May 2018.

 Australia, Chile, China, Djibouti, Finland, Gabon, Germany, Indonesia, Israel, Romania, Sudan, and United States of America were elected to the executive board.

 2019: Seventy-second WHA

-The 72nd World Health Assembly took place on May 20–28, 2019.
+The 72nd World Health Assembly took place from 20 to 28 May 2019.
 Argentina, Austria, Bangladesh, Burkina Faso, Grenada, Guyana, Kenya, Singapore, Tajikistan, Tonga, Tunisia, United Arab Emirates were elected to the executive board.
 The President of WHA72 was Dr Bounkong Syhavong of the Lao People's Democratic Republic.

 2020: Seventy-third WHA

-The 73rd World Health Assembly took place virtually on May 18–19, 2020, due to the COVID-19 pandemic.
+The 73rd World Health Assembly took place virtually from 18 to 19 May 2020, due to the COVID-19 pandemic.

 Keva Bain of The Bahamas was selected President of WHA73.
 Botswana, Colombia, Ghana, Guinea-Bissau, India, Madagascar, Oman, Republic of Korea, Russian Federation, United Kingdom of Great Britain and Northern Ireland were elected to the executive board.
 Harsh Vardhan of India became the chairman of the executive board.

 Multiple countries, led by the United States, called for the reinstatement of Taiwan's observer status in protest against Chinese pressure.

-On May 25, delegates reached a consensus to hold a special session in November 2021 to consider the International Treaty for Pandemic Preparedness and Response.
+On 25 May, delegates reached a consensus to hold a special session in November 2021 to consider the International Treaty on Pandemic Prevention, Preparedness and Response.